TomatenKuchenDEV/docs/games-en.md

 ## Hangman

-Let other members guess your text before the animation is dead.
+Let other members guess your text before the stickman is dead.

 `game hangman <Text>`